ferrous-systems/wasm-training-2022/book/src/tutorial/edge/deploy.md

 So far the image filter application has been running locally only.
 Of course this can now be deployed to Fastly's servers.

-_Note: This requires a Fastly account._
+_Note: This requires a Fastly account.
+You can [create an account](https://www.fastly.com/signup/) for free._

 ✅ You can now deploy this application: